Sampling, approximation, and interpolation of differential forms by admissible integral k-meshes: Abstract

 \section{Abstract}

-In this work we address the problem of interpolating and approximating differential forms starting from data defined by integration.
-We show that many aspects of nodal interpolation can naturally be carried to this more general framework; in contrast, some of them require the introduction of geometric and measure theoretic hypotheses.
-After characterizing the norms of the operators involved, we introduce the concept of admissible integral $k$-mesh, which allows for the construction of robust approximation schemes, and is used to extract interpolation sets with high stability properties.
+In this work we introduce the concept of admissible integral $k$-mesh for sampling differential forms with contiuous coefficients on a real body $E\subset \R^n$, and provide two techniques for the construction of admissible integral $k$-meshes on real bodies enjoying the Markov or the Bernstein inequality.
+Admissible integral $k$-meshes allow for the construction of robust approximation schemes, and are used to extract interpolation sets with high stability properties.
 To this end, the concepts of Fekete currents and Leja sequences of currents are formalized, and a numerical scheme for their approximation is proposed.